-The Three Kings parade in 2019 (Cabalgata de Reyes in Spanish) bring up to 12 tons of sweets which they throw everywhere from the cars.
+The Three Kings parade (Cabalgata de Reyes in Spanish) bring up to 12 tons of sweets which they throw everywhere from the cars.
 Pasts year the parade was organized in three main blocks: Fantasy, Christmas and Royal Courtship.

 The Christmas cars parade comes with the royal pages, a ballet, angels decorated cars and shepherds next to a moving nativity scene.

 Finally the Royal Courtship formation with acrobats and the decorated cars of Melchor, Gaspar and Baltasar kings.

 Traffic roads will be closed in Malaga centre due to the Parade from 12 at night on January 4 to the ending of the parade on January 5th.